mnelson4/printmyblog/readme.txt

 7. Add the Print My Blog block to add a form visitors can use to select what and how to print your blog.

 == Changelog ==

+= 2.7.0 June 26, 2020 =
+* Add print buttons to pages
+* Use postmeta "pmb_buttons" with value "show" to always show print buttons on a post/page, "hide" to always hide

 = 2.6.3 June 11, 2020 =
 * Resize gallery blocks like images